WDI-SEA/react-development-course-materials/06-Applied Practice/06-final-project-prompt.md

 It's time to build something you'll be proud to call your own.

 This is an open-ended project.
-There's no set solution that we can provide, but of course we're here to help.
+We can't provide any set solution, but we're always here to help.

-You'll be making your own site.
-This can be a site that you imagine, but feel free to pick an existing website and try to mimic it.
+You'll be making your own website.
+This can be a website you imagine, but feel free to pick an existing website and try to mimic it.
 Some websites that use React to model yours after are:
   - https://www.airbnb.com/
   - https://citymapper.com/boston
   - https://reddit.com